taranis-ai/taranis.ai/content/en/docs/admin/collectors.md

 ## RT Collector
 RT Collector enables Taranis AI to collect data from a user-defined [Request Tracker](https://bestpractical.com/request-tracker) instance.

 RT Collector collects tickets, translates all ticket attachments into individual News Items.
 A ticket is represented via a Story.
 It also collects ticket Custom Fields and saves it as key-value pairs represented with Story attributes, visible whilst Story editing.
+On each collector execution an update to existing Stories occurs, so editing the Story values in Taranis AI is not recommended and handling it more like read-only items is better.

 * Required fields:
   * **BASE_URL**: Base URL of the RT instance (e.g. `http://localhost`).